 Study update notice

 We would like to provide an update on the status of the Red Deer River Hazard Study.

-The multi-year study started in fall 2017 and technical work on all components is now complete.
+The multi-year study started in fall 2017 and we recognize there is tremendous interest in new flood mapping products.